grough/lilac-modules-vcv/README.md

 knob control.
 Voltage _B_ can only be set using its input port.

 The tolerance for what is considered equal on the _A = B_ output is determined by the _A = B tolerance_ control in the module's menu.
-The minimum (and default) tolerance is a very small non-zero number that reads as _±0.000V_ on the slider.
-The tolerance can be increased to a maximum of ±1V by clicking and dragging the slider.
+The default tolerance is 0V, and can be increased to a maximum of ±1V by clicking and dragging the slider.
 Polyphonic cables connected to the _A_ and/or _B_ input ports will produce a signal with corresponding polyphony on all output ports.

 ## Looper